Early history of private equity: The pioneers of private equity

 Management buyouts also came into existence in the late 1970s and early 1980s.
 One of the most notable early management buyout transactions was the acquisition of Harley-Davidson.
 A group of managers at Harley-Davidson, the motorcycle manufacturer, bought the company from AMF in a leveraged buyout in 1981, but racked up big losses the following year and had to ask for protection from Japanese competitors.

 Regulatory and tax changes impact the boom

-The advent of the boom in leveraged buyouts in the 1980s was supported by three major legal and regulatory events:
+The advent of the boom in leveraged buyouts in the 1980s was supported by multiple major legal and regulatory events.